Xavier Becerra

 Defense of the Affordable Care Act (ACA)

-After Joe Biden's election as president in November 2020, Becerra was considered a candidate for United States Attorney General.[109][47]
-The New York Times reported in early December 2020 that Biden would nominate Becerra as Secretary of Health and Human Services.[110]
-His nomination to lead the Health and Human Services Department has been criticized by pro-life and conservative leaders led by Students for Life of America, citing his "absence of health care experience and his disregard for people of faith".[111][112]
-Becerra's nomination was deadlocked by the Senate's Finance Committee on March 10, 2021.[113]
-One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a vote of 51–48.[114]
-He was confirmed by the Senate in a vote of 50–49 on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.[115][116]
+The New York Times reported in early December 2020 that Biden would nominate Becerra to be secretary of health and human services.[55]
+His nomination to lead the Health and Human Services Department has been criticized by pro-life and conservative leaders led by Students for Life of America, citing his "absence of health care experience and his disregard for people of faith".[56][57]
+Becerra's nomination was deadlocked by the Senate's Finance Committee on March 10, 2021.[58]
+One day later, on March 11, 2021, Becerra's nomination was discharged from the Finance Committee by the entire Senate, in a vote of 51–48.[59]
+He was confirmed by the Senate in a vote of 50–49 on March 18, 2021, with all but one Democrat present and one Republican, Susan Collins, voting in favor.[60][61]
 This was the narrowest vote for any of Biden's cabinet positions.
-On March 22, 2021, Becerra was sworn in to be the new secretary.[117]
+On March 22, 2021, Becerra was sworn in to be the new secretary.[62]

 Tenure

-Secretary Becerra with First Lady Jill Biden and Secretary of Veterans Affairs Denis McDonough, June 4, 2021
+Secretary Becerra with First Lady Jill Biden (center) and Secretary of Veterans Affairs Denis McDonough (left), June 4, 2021

-Soon after officially becoming the Secretary of Health and Human Services, Becerra released a statement praising the Affordable Care Act and encouraging people to keep enrolling in its health care program.[118]
-Becerra also became Secretary during the height of the COVID-19 pandemic, of which his cabinet department the U.S. Health and Human Services was mainly responsible for mitigating the pandemic's effects to the American public.[citation needed]
+Soon after officially becoming the secretary of health and human services, Becerra released a statement praising the Affordable Care Act and encouraging people to keep enrolling in its health care program.[63]

-Becerra is credited for his critical efforts to preserve reproductive rights[119] across the country,[120] to expand Medicaid and CHIP postpartum coverage for more than half the states in the nation [121] and slashing disparities in access to public health tools—particularly amid the COVID-19 pandemic.[122]
-He has consistently cited curbing health care costs, advancing women's health, and tackling gaps in who has access to health care as big priorities—along with protecting public health.[123]
+Becerra is credited for his efforts to preserve reproductive rights[64] across the country,[65] to expand Medicaid and CHIP postpartum coverage for more than half the states in the nation,[66] He has consistently cited curbing health care costs, advancing women's health, and tackling gaps in who has access to health care as big priorities.[67][68]

 Becerra has overseen one of the biggest reform efforts of sub-agencies in HHS's history, including at the Food and Drug Administration[71] and the Centers for Disease Control and Prevention.[72]